obonaventure/cnp3/book/network/network.rst

    Routing tables computed by distance vector in a simple network

 To deal with link and router failures, routers use the timestamp that is stored in their routing table.
-As all routers send their distance vector every `N` seconds, the timestamp of each route should refreshed regularly.
-Thus no route should have an old timestamp unless the route is not reachable anymore.
-In practice, to cope with the possible loss of a distance vector due to transmission errors, routers will check every `N` seconds the timestamp of the routes stored in their routing table and will remove the routes that are older than :math:`3 \times N` seconds.
+As all routers send their distance vector every `N` seconds, the timestamp of each route should be regularly refreshed.
+Thus no route should have a timestamp older than `N` seconds unless the route is not reachable anymore.
+In practice, to cope with the possible loss of a distance vector due to transmission errors, routers check every `N` seconds the timestamp of the routes stored in their routing table and remove the routes that are older than :math:`3 \times N` seconds.
 When a router notices that a route towards a destination has expired, it must first associate an :math:`\infty` cost to this route and send its distance vector to its neighbours to inform them.
-The route can then be removed from the routing table after some time (e.g. :math:`3 \times N` seconds) to ensure that the neighbour routers will have received the bad news even if some distance vectors do not reach them due to transmission errors.
+The route can then be removed from the routing table after some time (e.g. :math:`3 \times N` seconds) to ensure that the neighbour routers have received the bad news even if some distance vectors do not reach them due to transmission errors.

 Consider the example above and assume that the link between routers `A` and `B` fails.
 Before the failure, `A` used `B` to reach destinations `B`, `C` and `E` while `B` only used the `A-B` link to reach `A`.
-The affected route entries will timeout on routers `A` and `B` and they will both send their distance vector.
+The affected entries timeout on routers `A` and `B` and they both send their distance vector.

  - `A` sends its distance vector :math:`[A=0,D=\infty,C=\infty,D=1,E=\infty]`. `D` knows that it cannot reach `B` anymore via `A`
  - `D` sends its distance vector :math:`[D=0,B=\infty,A=1,C=2,E=1]` to `A` and `E`. `A` recovers routes towards `C` and `E` via `D`.
  - `B` sends its distance vector :math:`[B=0,A=\infty,C=1,D=2,E=1]` to `E` and `C`. `D` learns that there is no route anymore to reach `A` via `B`.
  - `E` sends its distance vector :math:`[E=0,A=2,C=1,D=1,B=1]` to `D`, `B` and `C`. `D` learns a route towards `B`. `C` and `B` learn a route towards `A`.

-At this point, all routers have a routing table that allows them to reach all another routers, except router `A` that cannot yet reach router `B`. `A` will recover the route towards `B` once router `D` sends its distance vector :math:`[A=1,B=2,C=2,D=1,E=1]`.
-This last step is illustrated in the figure below that alows shows the routing tables on all routers.
+At this point, all routers have a routing table that allows them to reach all another routers, except router `A` that cannot yet reach router `B`. `A` recovers the route towards `B` once router `D` sends its updated distance vector :math:`[A=1,B=2,C=2,D=1,E=1]`.
+This last step is illustrated in figure :ref:`fig-afterfailure` that shows the routing tables on all routers.

+.. _fig-afterfailure:

 .. figure:: fig/network-fig-028-c.png
    :align: center